 Understanding and using the blockchain is still very complex.
 Combine that with a lack of working products and the pieces of the puzzle start to fall in place as to why it’s not massively adopted yet.

 So we should just move on?
-No!
 That’s the beauty of humans and knowledge.
 We build our future with knowledge from the past.
 Right now there are people gaining knowledge and making connections to figure out the missing pieces.
 Somebody will create the equivalent of an easy to use lightswitch for the blockchain which will enable it to be used by the masses.
+So no… we should not just move on.

 Now this may come as a huge surprise but a piece of code looks nothing like this: